-5.3.167 Neither the Charity Commissioners, nor judges of courts (who may exercise powers over charities) have control for these purposes.
+5.3.231 Neither the Charity Commissioners, nor judges of courts (who may exercise powers over charities) fall within the definition of controllers for these purposes.

-- 5.3.168 The firm should obtain the following in relation to the charity or church body:
+- 5.3.232 The firm should obtain the following in relation to the charity or church body:

 - Full name and address

 - Nature of body's activities and objects

 - Names of all trustees (or equivalent)

 - Names or classes of beneficiaries

-- 5.3.169 The existence of the charity can be verified from a number of different sources, depending on whether the charity is registered or not, a place of worship or an independent school or college.
+- 5.3.233 The existence of the charity can be verified from a number of different sources, depending on whether the charity is registered or not, a place of worship or an independent school or college.